Replica from Backup

 Although replica from backup might resemble replica seeding, there is difference between these options:

-- Replica seeding uses the backup file only during the first run of a replication job.
+- Replica seeding uses a backup file only during the first run of a replication job.
 To further build VM replica restore points, the replication job addresses the production environment and reads VM data from the source storage.

-- Replica from backup uses a backup chain in the backup repository as the only source of data.
+- Replica from backup uses a backup chain in a backup repository as the only source of data.
 When building a new VM replica restore point, Veeam Backup & Replication always reads data from the latest restore point in the backup chain, either full or incremental.
 The backup chain in the backup repository may be created with a backup job or a backup copy job.

-Limitations for Replica from Backup
+Requirements and Limitations for Replica from Backup

 - You can perform replication only from backups of VMware vSphere virtual machines created with Veeam Backup & Replication.
-Replication from backups of vCloud Director virtual machines is not supported.
+Replication from backups of VMware vCloud Director virtual machines is not supported.

 - Replica from backup processes disks sequentially, not in parallel.